zeroluck/docs/sources/reference/ldap-schema/index.md

  * __Description__
  * __description__
  * __displayName__
- * __gluuAttributeEditType__ Specify in oxTrust who can update an attribute, admin or user
+ * __gluuAttributeEditType__ Specify in oxTrust who can update an attribute - admin or user
  * __gluuAttributeName__ Specify an identifier for an attribute.
 May be multi-value where an attribute has two names, like givenName and first-name
  * __gluuAttributeOrigin__ Specify the person object class associated with the attribute, used for display purposes in oxTrust
  * __gluuAttributeSystemEditType__ TODO - still required?
  * __gluuAttributeType__ Data type of attribute.
-Values can be string, photo, numeric, date
+Values can be string, photo, numeric, and date
  * __gluuAttributeUsageType__ TODO - Usage?
 Value can be OpenID
- * __gluuAttributeViewType__ Specify in oxTrust who can view an attribute, admin or user
+ * __gluuAttributeViewType__ Specify in oxTrust who can view an attribute -  admin or user
  * __gluuCategory__ TODO - in use?
 Used to group attributes together
  * __gluuSAML1URI__ SAML 1 uri of attribute
  * __gluuSAML2URI__ SAML 2 uri of attribute